Reasons to invent Jesus

 In the same way that gods other than Yahweh had laws, there were several pre-Christian gods dying and rising from the dead to live again, like Hippolytus.
 Some, but not Hippolytus, were personal saviours.
 In a blog post, historian Richard Carrier lists some examples: Osiris, Dionysus (Bacchus), Zalmoxis, Inanna, Adonis, Romulus, Asclepius, Baal, Hercules, and some less clear-cut cases cited by ancient critics of early Christianity.1

 Adonis is mentioned as Tammuz in Ezekiel.
 Baal is “probably” identical, says Carrier, to Hadad-Rimmon as mentioned in “Zechariah”.
-In the time of the New Testament, the adherents and critics of dying-and-rising personal saviours still lived on the borders of Judea.
-Some travelled and traded through the Roman province, and scholarly works discussed their beliefs.
-A critical version of the myth of Zalmoxis rising from the dead is given in The Histories (440 BCE) several centuries before the myth of Jesus incorporated that motif.
+In the time of The New Testament, the adherents and critics of dying-and-rising personal saviours still lived on the borders of Judea.
+Some travelled and traded through the Roman province.
+Scholarly works discussed their beliefs.
+For example, a critical version of the myth of Zalmoxis rising from the dead is given in The Histories (440 BCE) several centuries before the myth of Jesus incorporated that motif.
 This is why the Athenians laugh at a Christian sermon in Acts 17:32.
 Educated people throughout the region had all heard the same story from older cults, which is where the shapers of Christianity got the story.

 In Carrier’s analysis, Christianity was created by fusing then-popular dying-and-rising gods and their cults with the cultural traits of Judaism as they appear in the pre-Persian Old Testament (ca. 164 BCE): linear apocalypticism, scripturalism, untestability, and prudish abhorrence of body and sexuality.
 The social criticism is also recycled: Like Ezekiel and other prophets in earlier Judaism, Jesus claims to protect the poor and rails against the temple priests.
 The biography of Jesus is clearly adapted to Jewish prophecies, continuing a tradition of messianism and soteriology.
 They even named the new guy after the Biblical Hebrew Yehoshúa, a then-common name that means “Saviour” after the verb hoshía, “to save”.